nodefony/nodefony-starter/README.md

 - [PM2](http://pm2.keymetrics.io/) Production Process Manager for Node.js .
 - [Passport](http://passportjs.org/) Simple, unobtrusive authentication for Node.js .

+Nodefony 3  adds the following functionality :
+- [Angular](https://github.com/angular/angular-cli) Bundle Generator ( Now an Angular Project can be merge into a Nodefony Bundle )
+- [SockJS](https://github.com/sockjs) Server ( Like WDS 'Webpack Dev Server' and HMR management )
+- New cli Management (Command Line Interface )

 Now in this version  3 Beta,  Nodefony is evolved to a stable version without major fundamental changes.

 Evolution priorities up to the stable version will focus on robustness, unit testing, documentation and security.